Many More in GOP Rejecting Trump's Bid to Undo His Defeat

 During the day Monday, more current and former GOP officials rebuked the effort to upend the election.

-Former Sen. John Danforth of Missouri offered sharp criticism of the attempt by Hawley and the others, an especially stinging statement since Danforth has long been a supporter of Hawley.

-“Lending credence to Trump’s false claim that the election was stolen is a highly destructive attack,” Danforth, the 84-year-old three-term senator from St. Louis, said in a written statement.
-“It is the opposite of conservative; it is radical."
+Former three-term Sen. John Danforth of Missouri said in a stinging statement: “Lending credence to Trump’s false claim that the election was stolen is a highly destructive attack."
+He said, "It is the opposite of conservative; it is radical."

 Two current Republican senators, Rob Portman of Ohio and Mike Lee of Utah, joined the growing number who now oppose the legislators' challenge.